We welcome anyone to try rowing, so find out more here and give it a go.

 The GB Rowing Team is the high performance arm of British Rowing.
 Rowing is the nation’s most continuously successful Olympic sport, having won a gold medal in every Olympic Games since 1984, and has won six Paralympic golds since the sport was introduced to the Paralympic Games programme in 2008.

 GB Rowing Team

-Under his guidance, GB lightweight crews have won some exceptional gold medals.
+Under his guidance, the GB lightweight crews won some exceptional gold medals.

 ©Peter Spurrier/Intersport Images

 Darren has coached the lightweight men’s double scull throughout the Rio Olympiad.
 Different crew combinations have produced consistently good results: most recently in 2015, Will Fletcher and Richard Chambers took silver at the European Rowing Championships, second World Cup, and finally at the World Rowing Championships in Aiguebelette.
 Though disappointed not to reach the A final in Rio, Will and Richard put in a solid performance to finish 7th overall.

 Coached by Darren, the remarkable duo of Mark Hunter and Zak Purchase enjoyed some outstanding results in the run up to the London Olympic Games.
 Having won GB’s first ever lightweight Olympic medal at Beijing, they went on to take gold at both the 2010 and 2011 World Championships.
 Although disappointed not to win gold at the London 2012 Olympics, the double took home a creditable silver from a very respectable performance.